matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

 ## Product Risk Analysis

 * Goal – Provide awareness of product risks
-  * Focus testing efforts to minimize the residual level of product risk.
+  * Focus testing efforts to minimise the residual level of product risk.
 * Should start early in the SDLC
 * Consists of two main activities